A Connected University

 The University’s expertise provides a platform from which we create sustainable two-way relationships that connect and benefit, students, staff and our communities.
 Through our academic programmes and a range of activities delivered in schools and community venues, we widen access to higher education and encourage participation from under-represented groups.
 Our Associate Faculty, Schools / Colleges Liaison and Reaching Wider activities enable young people to engage with higher education from year 6 to year 13.
 Our flagship projects in the Humanities as well as in the Creative and Performing Arts provide engaging and multi-disciplinary approaches to breakdown barriers to education; our extensive community networks encourage participation in higher education and professional development as part of our lifelong learning ethos.

-Local Service Boards
+Public Service Boards

-LSBs are asked to
+PSBs are asked to:

-- Improve the quality of life and joined-up service delivery for citizens in their areas;
+- Improve the quality of life and joined-up service delivery for citizens in their areas

-- provide the leadership to ensure that difficult issues across public services are confidently managed not avoided or ignored;
+- provide the leadership to ensure that difficult issues across public services are confidently managed not avoided or ignored

-- stimulate integration, co-ordination and co-operation between local, regional and national public sector organisations;
+- stimulate integration, co-ordination and co-operation between local, regional and national public sector organisations

-- set an example of innovative, citizen-focused leadership at the heart of the local partnership and delivery system;
+- set an example of innovative, citizen-focused leadership at the heart of the local partnership and delivery system

-- ensure an effective whole system response to the needs of citizens by pooling resources;
+- ensure an effective whole system response to the needs of citizens by pooling resources

 - "unblock blockages" by removing bureaucracy or other obstacles